Mohamed-Motaz/Distributed_Web_Crawler/README.md

 - ### **Lock Server**
-    The load balancer of choice is HaProxy.
+    The Lock Server is the server tasked with persisting all system jobs in the database, so that in case of failure, all jobs can still be recovered.
+To avoid being a single point of failure, which it is, it should be implemented on top of a [Raft cluster](https://en.wikipedia.org/wiki/Raft_(algorithm)).
 The following highlights its main functionalities:
-    - Be able to establish and maintain websocket connections between the client and the websocket servers.
-    - Handle up to 50,000 (variable) concurrent connections at a time.

-    Why I chose Redis:
-    - The main reason I chose Redis is because it supports clustering and replication, (I can implement it in the future), and it seems like a fairly popular choice, so why not?
+    - Make quick decisions on whether a master should start a job, or if there is any higher priority job to be given.
+    - Keep track of all current jobs, and re-assign any jobs that are delayed beyond a (variable) time.
+    - Persist all jobs information to the database.
+    - Be extremely performant, since every single jobs needs to pass by the Lock Server before it can be processed.

 - ### **Database**
-    The load balancer of choice is HaProxy.
+    The database of choice is PostgreSQL.
 The following highlights its main functionalities:
-    - Be able to establish and maintain websocket connections between the client and the websocket servers.
-    - Handle up to 50,000 (variable) concurrent connections at a time.
+    - Persist data in case masters die, thats it.
+I bet you didn't expect much to be honest.

-    Why I chose Redis:
+    Why I chose PostgreSQL:
-    - The main reason I chose Redis is because it supports clustering and replication, (I can implement it in the future), and it seems like a fairly popular choice, so why not?
+    - The main reason I chose PostgreSQL is because it supports clustering (not natively) and replication, (I can implement it in the future).
+But I mean, everything supports clustering and replication nowadays, so I really just wanted to try it out.

 ## **#High Availability And Reliability**
 - To the client, the system has really high availability.
 The only case where the system would be down is if all the load balancers, websocket servers, or message queues are down.
 Since all of this are/can be implemented in clusters, the system is indeed highly available.